stronnag/mwptools/docs/manual/docs/replay-tools.md

 <figcaption>Efficiency view</figcaption>
 </figure>
 !!!
 Note "Analysis"
-    The RSSI view shows why the aricraft is playing "failsafe ping-pong" at the right extreme of flight
+    The RSSI view shows why the aircraft is playing "failsafe ping-pong" at the right extreme of flight

 Binary packages are provided for many popular platforms.